 Sponsored by the Hopkins Symphony Orchestra and the Arts, Entertainment, Media, and Entrepreneurship Affinity

 In contrast to the Mendelssohn Violin Concerto of our last presentation, Stravinsky’s Rite of Spring was blatantly––perhaps, even calculatedly––revolutionary.
 It depicts human sacrifice, if self-inflicted.
 From its set, costumes, choreography, and maybe, most of all, its music, this work screams for attention, and has never lacked it since its 1913 premiere in Paris.
 We will watch and discuss a video of the full ballet.
-This program will be presented on Zoom.
-A link will be shared with registrants in advance of the program.

 Don't miss our other programs in our series of Evenings with the Hopkins Symphony Orchestra!